ZeroPass/TokenRegistry/README.md

 • nfc sdk/android app; \(trid-token registry id\)
 [https://github.com/ZeroPass/Android-trid](https://github.com/ZeroPass/Android-trid)

 We are hacking the passport hardware security module \(active authentication\), to provide us with valid signature on the passport itself \(the signature cant be spoofed, even if android is compromised!\).

 We send the hashed ethereum account address to the passport and receive back signature.

 Then we are using a smartcontract to check the validity of that signature, and we write attestation of our ethereum account to the smarcontract itself.
 Account is the standard the erc20 style contract with some additonal functions\).

+That if everything goes according to plan.

 ---